bartushk/memmi-old/README.md

 #memmi
 Flash card web app to help with memorization.
 This is currently just a small project that I work on in my spare time.

+The development site can be found here: http://dev.memmi.net/